 The groom reached the church just in time for the ceremony.

 PRO TIP: AutoCrit will help you find and eliminate the clutter in your drafts and help you take your manuscript to the next level.
-Try it today with a membership option that suits you.
+Create your free account and get started today.